Solar Panels and Battery Backup — How Sunlight is Turned Into Electricity and Stored to Power Your Home

 The microinverters also transmit information about how your system is performing through the Internet so that you and your solar professional can monitor your system.

-How Net Metering Works for California Solar
+How Net Billing Tariff Works for North Bay Solar